kyma-project/community/concepts/observability-configurable-monitoring/02-agents.md

 - No support for OTLP
 - No pluggable pipeline mechanisms as only remotewrite is supported as output

+### Fluent Bit
+[FluentBit](https://fluentbit.io/) is a famous log collector being part of the CNCF.
+It has a pluggable design with a very low resource footprint and it is used in kyma already as a collector for logs.
+It nowadays gets extended more and more to support metrics as well.

+Pros:
+- Performant and lightweight
+- Pluggable input and outputs
+- Used already as log collector
+- OTEL output support (input to come soon)
+- Basic metric inputs, even k8s based like node exporter

+Cons:
+- Not designed to be a metric collector
+- Very initial support for prometheus input and output

 ### CollectD
 [CollectD](https://collectd.org/) and potentially the [cassandra specific k8s port](https://docs.k8ssandra.io/components/metrics-collector/) is a well known metrics collector mainly for linux systems.